-There are many different technology solutions for access control systems on the market.
-As a general rule, the one you choose should be keycard-enforced so that employees aren’t having to remember a passcode or use any other complicated method to access the buildings.
+There are many different technology turnstile security solutions for access control systems on the market.
+You can install a turnstile gate with card reader for your building.
+As a general rule, the one you choose should be keycard-enforced so that employees aren’t having to remember a passcode or use any other complicated method to access the building.

 Educate Your Employees on Security Measures